Long-lived versus nocturnal stable atmospheric boundary layers: DNS characterisation, similarity theory, and regime classification: Technical Formulation

 \section{Technical Formulation}

 The governing equations for a long-lived Ekman boundary layer flow are the conservation of mass, momentum (under the Oberbeck-Boussinesq approximation), and energy

-where $t$ represents the time coordinate, $x_j$ ($j=1,2,3$) denotes the spatial coordinates, with ($j = 2$) indicating the vertical direction in which gravity acts, and $u_j$ = (u,v,w) represents the velocity vector, $p$ is the pressure, $\delta_{i2}$ is the Kronecker delta, $\epsilon_{ijk}$ is the Levi-Civita symbol, $\nu$ is the kinematic viscosity, $\beta$ is the thermal diffusivity.
-Buoyancy, $b=g\Phi$, is defined as the scaled potential temperature perturbation (deviation) with $\Phi=(\theta-\theta_e)/\theta_r$, where $\theta_e$ and $\theta_r$ are the ambient (environmental) and reference potential temperatures, respectively.
-Note that $\Phi=b/g$ is dimensionless buoyancy and we will refer it as buoyancy in the rest of the paper.
-Brunt-V{$\ddot{a}$}is{$\ddot{a}$}l{$\ddot{a}$} or buoyancy frequency is defined based on the profile of the ambient potential temperature as $N_a=\sqrt{\frac{g}{\theta_r}\tfrac{\partial \theta_e}{\partial y }}$ . $U_g$ is the geostrophic wind that is aligned with the x-direction, and $f$ is the Coriolis parameter.
-We invoke the $f-$plane approximation that corresponds to rotation of flow only along the vertical direction, which is usual in geophysical flow applications.
-Note that the current formulation accounts for the ambient stratification $N^2_{a}$ in Eq. \ref{eq:gov_eqn3} explicitly, which provides a framework where two independent stratification mechanisms (surface cooling and ambient stratification) can act on the flow field simultaneously.
+where $t$ represents the time coordinate, $x_j$ ($j=1,2,3$) denotes the spatial coordinates, with ($j = 3$) indicating the vertical direction in which gravity acts, and $u_j$ = (u,v,w) represents the velocity vector, $p$ is the pressure, $\delta_{i3}$ is the Kronecker delta, $\epsilon_{ijk}$ is the Levi-Civita symbol, $\nu$ is the kinematic viscosity, $\beta$ is the thermal diffusivity.
+Buoyancy, $b=g\Phi$, is defined as the scaled potential temperature perturbation (deviation) with $\Phi=(\theta-\theta_e)/\theta_r$, where $\theta_e$ and $\theta_r$ are the environmental (ambient) and reference potential temperatures, respectively.
+Note that $\Phi=b/g$ is the dimensionless buoyancy and will be referred to as buoyancy hereinafter.
+Brunt-V{$\ddot{a}$}is{$\ddot{a}$}l{$\ddot{a}$} or buoyancy frequency is defined based on the profile of the ambient potential temperature as $N_a=\sqrt{\frac{g}{\theta_r}\tfrac{\partial \theta_e}{\partial z }}$ . $U_g$ is the geostrophic wind that is aligned with the x-direction, and $f$ is the Coriolis parameter.
+We invoke the $f-$plane approximation that corresponds to rotation of flow only along the vertical direction.
+Note that the current formulation accounts for the ambient stratification---whose strength is quantified explicitly by $N_a$ in Eq. \ref{eq:gov_eqn3}.
+This framework enables two independent stratification mechanisms (surface cooling and ambient stratification) to act on the flow field simultaneously.
+This framework has also been adopted in stratified slope flows \cite{fedorovich_structure_2009, xiao_stability_2019}.

-Figure \ref{fig:schematic} shows a schematic of the Ekman layer flow with simultaneous action of the two stratification mechanisms.
-Periodic boundary conditions are imposed on the lateral boundaries (\(x\) and \(z\) directions), while no-slip and symmetry boundary conditions are applied at the bottom (surface) and top domain boundaries, respectively.
+Figure \ref{fig:schematic} shows a schematic of a long-lived stable Ekman layer flow with.
+Periodic boundary conditions are imposed on the lateral boundaries (\(x\) and \(y\) directions), while no-slip and symmetry boundary conditions are applied at the bottom (surface) and top domain boundaries, respectively.
 A constant, negative buoyancy flux $B_s$ is imposed at the surface, while adiabatic conditions are used at the top boundary.
-Computational domain sizes ($L_x \times L_y \times L_z$) adopted in the present study are listed in table \ref{tab:stratifiedparam} as a multiple of the laminar Ekman boundary layer depth \(D=\sqrt{2\nu/f}\).
+Computational domain sizes ($L_x \times L_y \times L_z$) adopted in the present study are listed as a multiple of the laminar Ekman boundary layer depth \(D=\sqrt{2\nu/f}\), as shown in table \ref{tab:re900}.